hafeoz/rust-build-release-workflow/README.md

 # Build and Release Rust program using GitHub action

 A GitHub workflow that builds rust program on multiple platforms and publish them as release.
+[Artifact attestations](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-to-establish-provenance-for-builds) are generated to establish provenance for generated artifacts, and (optionally) [reprotest](https://salsa.debian.org/reproducible-builds/reprotest) can be used to ensure [reproducibility](https://reproducible-builds.org/).

 ## Example workflow